10 Standout Latin Restaurants in Westchester County

 166 Cortland St, Sleepy Hollow; 315.320.5215

-Croquteria is the “home of the real Cuban sandwich.”
-At least that’s what it says on the awning outside the restaurant.
-With a similar setup to a walk-in deli, the restaurant has a few tables for sitting and a variety of delicious meals to take on the go.
-The restaurant opened in 2020 and is a family-friendly spot with a small but mighty blackboard menu.
 For those looking for a flavor-filled appetizer or side dish, try the namesake croquetas, which are breaded and deep-fried dumplings.
-Choose from different fillings such as cod, chicken, mushroom and garlic, ham, or spinach and feta.
-Then, move to the main part of the menu, the sandwiches.
-Stop in and grab a homemade Cubano sandwich, a Ropavieja sandwich (stewed beef and tomatoes with a sofrito base), a vegan avocado sandwich, or a guava pulled pork sandwich.
-Pair your savory dishes with Cuban staple soft drinks such as Jupina or Materva.
+Choose from different fillings: cod, chicken, mushroom and garlic, ham, ropa vieja, black bean, pumpkin, tomato and mozzarella, or spinach and feta.
+Then, move to the main part of the menu, which is all about the sandwiches.
+Stop in and grab a homemade Cubano, ropa vieja (stewed beef and tomatoes with a sofrito base), vegan avocado, or guava pulled pork sandwich.
+Pair your savory dishes with Cuban staple sodas such as Jupina or Materva.

 Fusion